ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 </ul>
 <div style="height: 20px;"></div>

 <p>Expanding on this, it's clear that we tend to designate mass and radius-based categorizations of planets based on our own Solar System rather than the fundamental qualities of planets.
-It's essentially a form of <a href="https://www.britannica.com/science/heliocentrism">heliocentrim</a>.
-Is there a fundamental difference between a Sub-Neptune and a Super-Neptune aside from their size relative to Neptune?
-What warrants defining planets thousands of light years from our Solar System in terms of Neptune?
-The same can be asked for any other category.</p>
+It's essentially a form of <strong><a href="https://www.britannica.com/science/heliocentrism" target="_blank">heliocentrim</a></strong>.</p>

+<p><em align="center">Is there a fundamental difference between a Sub-Neptune and a Super-Neptune aside from their size relative to Neptune?
+What warrants defining planets thousands of light years from our Solar System in terms of Neptune?</em></p>

 <p>Considering this, a machine learning classification algorithm may struggle to accurately categorize groups when the categories themselves are not based on the fundamental characteristics of the members.
 I do believe that this is most likely what's occurred here.</p>